jacobkap/crimebythenumbers/docs/regular-expressions.md

 ## Finding and replacing patterns in text with `gsub()`

-`gsub()` stands for "global substitution."
-It takes patterns and replaces them with other patterns.
+`gsub()` takes patterns and replaces them with other patterns.
 An important use in criminology for `gsub()` is to fix spelling mistakes in the text such as the way "offense" was spelled wrong in our data.
-This will be a standard part of your data cleaning process but will be important as a mispelled word can cause significant issues.
-For example if our previous example of marijuana legalization in Colorado had half of agencies mispelling the name "Colorado", aggregating the data by the state (or simply subsetting to just Colorado agencies) would give completely different results as you'd lose half you data.
+This will be a standard part of your data cleaning process and is important as a misspelled word can cause significant issues.
+For example if our previous example of marijuana legalization in Colorado had half of agencies misspelling the name "Colorado", aggregating the data by the state (or simply subsetting to just Colorado agencies) would give completely different results as you'd lose half you data.

 `gsub()` is also useful when you want to take subcategories and change the value to larger categories.
 For example we could take any crime with the word "Theft" in it and change the whole crime name to "Theft".
 In our data that would take 3 subcategories of thefts and turn it into a larger category we could aggregate to.
 This will be useful in city-level data where you may only care about violent crime but it has many violent crime categories you need to aggregate.